bnewbold/PyX.jl/README.md

 ## Notes and Caveats

+To run tests, do something like:

+    JULIA_LOAD_PATH=src julia test/runtests.jl

 PyX >= 0.13 (2013) is Python3 only.
 PyX <= 0.12.1 is Python2.

 Instead of Python's `None`, use Julia's `nothing`.